Do I have to know how to sail to rent a boat? What is the Open Sailing Checkout?

 Not necessarily.
 Our instructors are able to offer you quick tips right on the beach to get you feeling comfortable and launched.
 We also have a resource guide at the site with additional tips for paddling, which you're welcome to review before heading out.

 Do you limit rental activities when it's really windy?

 Yes.
 Safety is always our first priority.
 If it's too windy for us to safely monitor equipment and people on the water, we'll start limiting the type and number of rentals.
 For example, we may not be renting big sail boats off of moorings (Rhodes 19s, Marshall Cat 15s), but we might still be renting SUPs and kayaks.
 Or we might rent big sail boats, but require that students put in a reef, or only use the main sail and not the jib.
-Rental activity on windy days is always at the discretion of our Manager on duty.
-Often this is a judgment call, but please remember, we have your and our safety in mind.
+Rental activity on windy days is always at the discretion of our Site Manager Often this is a judgment call, but please remember, we have your and our safety in mind.